JamFactoryApp/jamfactory-backend/docs/documentation.md

 ### Overview

-JamFactory is a Application which provides the necessary API start a JamSession with your friends.
-Let your friends vote for the Music your selected Spotify Playback Device will play.
-Only the Host of a JamSession needs a Spotify Premium Account.
+JamFactory is an application which provides the necessary API to start a JamSession.

+A JamSession is a private party with **one** host to set it up, and many attendees to join in.

+Your friends or party guests can vote for the songs they like and want to listen to, and the song with the most votes gets played next.
+The host can select a Spotify playback device on which they wish to play the music.

+The host of a JamSession has to have a Spotify premium account, the guests can join the JamSession without a Spotify account.

 ### User Types